carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 required for communication compared to all processes operating on a single CPU.

-[Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl's_law) is one way of predicting improvements in execution time for a **fixed** parallel workload.
+[Amdahl's Law][amdahl] is one way of predicting improvements in execution time for a __fixed__ parallel workload.
 If a workload needs 20 hours to complete on a single core, and one hour of that time is spent on tasks that cannot be parallelized, only the remaining 19 hours could be parallelized.
 Even if an infinite number of cores were used for the parallel parts of the workload, the total run time cannot be less than one hour.

 In practice, it's common to evaluate the parallelism of an MPI program by